cyberwani/fabric/README.md

   b. run `grunt watch` which will do the following at any file save:
     1. prefix any necessary CSS3 declarations you were too lazy to handle yourself
     2. process, concatenate, and minify .scss & .js files with proper naming and locations
-    3. compress any images in the `img` directory (excepting svgs; see note in Gruntfile if you need svg support)
+    3. compress any images in the `img` directory (excluding svgs; see note in Gruntfile if you need svg support)
     4. let LiveReload know what's up (I use [the browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-))

 ##### Dependencies: